yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/troubleshooting-protective-modes.markdown

 The `SpaceId` property is essential for update operations.
 XAP also has a rich set of operations that use the `SpaceId` value to perform read/take/update very efficiently without fetching the entire object (aka `Change API`).
 Since XAP 9.1 the following is enforced by the protective mode:

-Writing an entry to the space without a [space ID]({%currentjavaurl%}/query-by-id.html) is error-prone - it can lead to duplicate entries, bad performance and more.
+Writing an entry to the space without a space ID {%currentjavanet query-by-id.html%} is error-prone - it can lead to duplicate entries, bad performance and more.
 In case your application contains objects without an `SpaceId` value you'll get the following exception:

 {%highlight bash%}
 com.gigaspaces.client.protective.ProtectiveModeException: Cannot introduce a type named 'MyClass' without an id property defined...